goodeggs/model-mixin/README.md

 console.log(user.uppercaseName()); // NOAH
 ```

 At Good Eggs we often use this last scenario when loading objects in bulk via Mongoose `lean` but still want to use our business logic on the loaded data.
+How do mixins that access attributes via a `get` method work with plain objects?
+We use [getto](https://github.com/goodeggs/getto)!

 ## Code of Conduct